+5. Suspensions

-- 5. Suspensions-(does not count toward 6 day policy) - Out of school (OSS) suspensions do not count against the student in the 6-day policy, however, students may not receive credit for missed work.
-Exceptions may be made at the discretion of the principal involved. - In school suspension (ISS) students report to the in-school suspension room and are allowed to make up work and are not counted as absent for the day, or from class.
+- > Out of school (OSS) students may receive credit for missed work. - Alternative Learning Center (ALC) students report to the Alternative Learning Center room and are allowed to make up work and are not counted as absent for the day, or from class.